designstem/projects/frequency/index.md

 <p /><br>

+You just completed all the steps to experience visual distortion virtually on your screen.
+The same phenomenon occured in the movieclip with wagon wheels.

-~This is what happened with wagon wheels.
-Traditionally the movie playback speed is <var class="blue">24 frames</var> per <var>second</var> but wheels moving on screen can get in and out of sync of the framerate so they appear to stand still or moving backwards.
-It is called a <a href="https://en.wikipedia.org/wiki/Stroboscopic_effect" target="_blank">stroboscopic effect.</a>~
+<f-fact-icon size="small" /> ~Traditionally the movie playback speed is <var class="blue">24 frames</var> per <var>second</var> but wheels moving on screen can get in and out of sync of the framerate so they appear to stand still or moving backwards.<br /> It is called a <a href="https://en.wikipedia.org/wiki/Stroboscopic_effect" target="_blank">stroboscopic effect.</a>~

 <f-next-button />